 Take a picture of the living room before going to bed, compare it the next day to see if anything has been disturbed.
-Look for tree decorations that might have been moved around, presents being reorganised and of course for new presents appearing.
+Look for shifted tree decorations, reorganised presents of course any new presents.

 While you are taking pictures of the living room on Christmas Eve, it’s worth logging into the official NORAD Tracks Santa website to see where the big guy is.